Update: Global Glass Supply and Demand & the Impact on Architectural Projects in North America

 For our clients, keeping projects on schedule – or as close to schedule as possible – is the critical focus while maintaining glass quality, code compliance and maximum visual aesthetics.

-We’re working pro-actively with our Key Account clients on options to avoid delays due to glass.
+We’re working pro-actively with our Key Account clients on options to avoid delays due to the glass supply shortage.
 We may need to discuss changing the type of LoE coating to one of comparable performance and quality.
 We’ve worked with architectural glass manufacturers for many years and are bringing this network of resources as an option to our customers on projects that may have a retail LoE glass brand specified.
 Architectural glass is an upgrade in terms of substrate thickness, thermal performance and visual light transmittance when looking at the appropriate double or triple silver (LoE ) coatings for a project’s specific requirements.

 While no one is happy with the situation, we have helped protect our clients from the worst-case scenario in many instances by identifying the obstacles and opportunities pro-actively and securing alternative sources that meet or exceed the original specification.